 COVER SHEET (see below)

-Attach to the front of your application, which should contain resume, journalism work samples, and an essay.
+Attach your online application, which should contain resume, journalism work samples, and an essay.
 Be sure your name is on all elements of your submission.

 This document should contain a record of your school and/or professional journalism experience, including positions held, (reporter, city editor, etc.), dates you began and ended work for each position and a brief description of your duties (e.g., “feature editor, assigned and edited six to 10 features a week for a staff of four writers”), and a list of references with contact information.